Enjoy the incredible natural, cultural and historic resources along the WI Lake Superior Scenic Byway

 Wisconsin’s Lake Superior Byway follows the southern shoreline of Lake Superior along the Bayfield peninsula and is a snapshot of the geological, historical, cultural, ecological and recreational diversity of the region.
-We envision a well maintained northern Wisconsin byway of 70 miles featuring breathtaking scenic views of forests, pristine sandy beaches, and the sparkling blue waters of Lake Superior and the Apostle Islands National Lakeshore and the Gaylord Nelson Wilderness Area.
+The 70 mile route features breathtaking scenic views of forests, pristine sandy beaches, and the sparkling blue waters of Lake Superior and the Apostle Islands National Lakeshore and the Gaylord Nelson Wilderness Area.
 The Byway is a unique route featuring quaint harbor towns, historic fishing villages and small farms.
 The beauty of the Byway is experienced through the stories and scenery that embrace the majesty of Lake Superior.

 Wisconsin’s Lake Superior Byway (WLSB) begins its journey at the junction of US Highway 2 and State Highway 13 in the Town of Barksdale in Bayfield County, approximately 2 miles west of the Ashland city limits.
 The Byway continues for 70 miles on State Highway 13 around the Bayfield Peninsula and ends at the intersection of County Highway H and State Highway 13 in the Town of Cloverland in Douglas County.